 The Plan covers most full-time and part-time TVA annual employees first hired prior to July 1, 2014 (participants); however, TVA board members, and TVA employees with prior federal service who retain membership in the Civil Service or Federal Employees Retirement Systems, are excluded from participation in the Plan.
 As a retirement plan for employees of a federal agency, the Plan is a governmental plan under section 414(d) of the Internal Revenue Code and is not subject to the Employee Retirement Income Security Act (ERISA), which governs the retirement plans of private entities.
-Under the Plan, the benefits for which participants are eligible are subject to a vesting requirement of five years of service and depend on the participant's hire date and years of service as follows:
+Under the Plan, the benefits for which participants are eligible are subject to a vesting requirement of five years of service and depend on the participant's hire date, years of service, and individual elections as follows:

 - Participants who were first hired prior to January 1, 1996, receive a traditional pension benefit calculated based on the participant's creditable service, the participant's average monthly salary for the highest three consecutive years of eligible compensation, and a pension factor based on the participant's age and years of service, less a Social Security offset. - Participants who were first hired prior to January 1, 1996, and who elected to switch pension structures from the traditional to the cash balance, receive a cash balance pension benefit calculated based on pay-based credits and interest that accrue over time in the participant's account and the participant's age at the time of retirement.
 The monthly pay credits are equal to 6 percent of eligible compensation and monthly interest is credited at an annual interest rate equal to the change in the Consumer Price Index for All Urban Consumers (CPI-U) plus 3 percent (with a minimum of 6 percent and maximum of 10 percent). - Participants who were first hired on or after January 1, 1996, and who had 10 or more years of service as of October 1, 2016, receive a cash balance pension benefit calculated based on pay-based credits and interest that accrue over time in the participant's account and the participant's age at the time of retirement.
-The monthly pay credits are equal to 3 percent of eligible compensation and monthly interest is credited at an annual interest rate equal to the change in the CPI-U plus 2 percent;
+The monthly pay credits are equal to 3 percent of eligible compensation and monthly interest is credited at an annual interest rate equal to the change in the CPI-U plus 2 percent; provided, however, that the annual interest rate will not be less than the Plan's assumed rate of investment return minus 2 percent nor greater than the Plan's assumed rate of investment return minus 0.5 percent.